Demographic Questions FAQ

 Why do you need to know how much money I earn?
 Do you report this to any agency?

 No we don’t give your information to anyone.
-Again, knowledge about income helps us understand who is utilizing services, who we are reaching out to, and if there is possibly a barrier due to income level.
+Again, knowledge about income helps us understand who is using services, who we are reaching out to, and if there is possibly a barrier due to income level.
 Research tells us that different income groups, especially individuals with lower income may experience poorer services or experience exclusion more than those with higher incomes.
 We don’t want this to happen here and we want to know if it is so that we can take steps to address it.

 Are you allowed to ask me these questions?